SAP-samples/btp-end-to-end-scenario-use-cases/build-apps/create-application/deploy/README.md

 14. Back in the **Deploy to Work Zone** view choose your **Organization** and **Space**

-> Hint: You can find the Organization and Space in the overview section of your  of your subaccount
+> [!TIP] You can find the Organization and Space in the overview section of your  of your subaccount
+> **Org: build-hands-on, Space: dev**

-15. Choose **Continue**
+1. Choose **Continue**

    ![Org & Space](./images/deploy-11.png)

-16. Your application in now being deployed.
+2. Your application in now being deployed.
 This can take up to 5 minutes.
 As soon as the status is 'Your web build is now live at' you can click on the link to open your app.

    ![Org & Space](./images/deploy-12.png)